István Láng: Music

 In his early mature works, Láng adopted the serial techniques that had become fashionable in the early 1960s, showing the influence of Boulez and Schoenberg, but still managing a clever and effective synthesis of these styles with traditional Hungarian elements derived from Bartók in all areas: melody, harmony, rhythm, and texture—a synthesis perhaps best demonstrated in his Variations and Allegro (1965), which is an arrangement of an earlier symphony.
-His music from this period is marked by an absorption with the theatre, even in chamber and solo instrumental works, such as Monodia for clarinet, which is intended for stage or concert performance.
+His music from this period is marked by an absorption of the theatre, even in chamber and solo instrumental works, such as Monodia for clarinet, which is intended for stage or concert performance.
 Other important works from the sixties are the first two Wind Quintets (1963 and 1966), a ballet on Thomas Mann's Mario and the Magician (1962), and a Chamber Cantata to words by Attila József (1962).
-Another feature of Láng’s style is the use of cyclic form, and his later music tends to consist of sequences of short movements constructed from small motifs, which he calls "micro-organisms".
+Another feature of Láng's style is the use of cyclic form, and his later music tends to consist of sequences of short movements constructed from small motifs, which he called "micro-organisms".
 These traits are found, for example, in his Second Wind Quintet of 1966 and Third String Quartet of 1978.
 The movements in such works are often linked by improvisatory solo interludes, as in the Second String Quartet of 1966.
+In works such as Gyász-zene (Funeral music) and Laudate hominem, he used mathematical series like the Fibonacci sequence to determined the proportions of the movements.

 Although Láng also worked briefly with electronic music as early as 1974 (Surface Metamorphoses), he turned seriously to this medium beginning only in the late 1990s, for example Esteledés (Nightfall, 1997), which uses live electronics to manipulate sounds of a trumpet and Korean bell.
 More recent works with electronics are the Capriccio metronomico for tape (2001), and the Third Chamber Cantata, "No Man Is an Island", to words of John Donne (2001), for soprano, five instruments, and tape.

+Works

+His works were published by Editio Musica Budapest.
+They include: